Doomer Optimism Gathering: Speakers

 Grant R. Martsolf

-Grant Martsolf is a Professor at the University of Pittsburgh and the Managing Editor of The Savage Collective, a Substack newsletter that explores themes related to class and human flourishing in a Machine age.
-He writes on topics related to class, fertility, marriage and family formation, hope, and bioethics.
+Grant Martsolf is a Professor at the University of Pittsburgh, Senior Fellow at the Institute for Family Studies, and the Managing Editor of The Savage Collective, a Substack newsletter that explores themes related to class and human flourishing in a Machine age.
+He writes on topics related to class, fertility, marriage and family formation.
 His popular work has been published in various outlets including Compact, Angelus Press, and the Pittsburgh Post-Gazette

 Ashley Fitzgerald